 Having this flexibility can improve your game.
 It means you are learning to adapt your game to different conditions.
 It can also develop your mindset and your enjoyment of the game.
 In harsh situations, you may take a lot longer to put the ball in the hole, but you may recognize for yourself how you overcame the challenges.
 You know that you played your best given what was happening.
 That feels good.
 And it is good, and it will make you a better player.

 Developing a complete golf course strategy

-Let’s look at ways to build up to a comprehensive golf course strategy.
+Let’s look at ways to build up a comprehensive golf course strategy to give you the best chance of success.
 Central to this is collecting and assessing good information.
 And being honest with yourself.
 You need to know how your ball is going to behave in different situations given your skill level.
 Once you understand this, you are on the way to making the right strategic decisions.